“Investing in knowledge…

-Simply put, these are books that influence what and why I blog here on the Best Interest.
+Simply put, these are books that continue to influence what and why I blog here on the Best Interest.
 They have altered my perspectives on finance, or society, or life.

 Full disclosure.
-The below are affiliate links.
+These are affiliate links.
 Oh no?!

 Don’t worry.
 There is no extra cost to you.
-Amazon gives the Best Interest a 4.5% cut of books sold via the links below, but your price is unchanged.
+Amazon gives the Best Interest a 4.5% cut of books sold via these links, but your price is unchanged.
 If you want to give back to the Best Interest–thank you!–I’d love for you to get something beneficial out of it.

 - A young adult’s first personal finance book.
 I Will Teach You to be Rich, by Ramit Sethi